yaz

 Curry rice 15 yen = ¥2,300 -

-It's expensive, isn't it?
+It's expensive.
 The building was burned down in the Great Kanto Earthquake, but it was rebuilt immediately and opened until 1942.

-Many cafes (emerging cafes) were made in Ningyocho.
+There were many cafes (emerging cafes) in Ningyocho.

-There was a lot of cafes (new cafes) in Ningyocho.
-There was a cafe Paulista "Ningyocho-dori" shop.
+There was a lot of cafes (emerging cafes) in Ningyocho Cafe Paulista "Ningyocho-dori St."

-At that time, there were the following two types of coffee shops.
+At that time, there were two types of coffee shops in the coffee shop.

-① Jun Cafe: Give a coffee and listen to music from the electric storage
+① Pure coffee: Put out coffee and listen to music from the electric acid

-② Emerging cafe (Cafe): A coffee shop where women serve tea and rice crackers. → Sake and beer are served, and meals are procured from nearby stores.
+② Emerging Coffee (Cafe): "Cafe Shop" where female salary serves tea and rice crackers. → Sake and beer are served, and food is procured from a nearby store.

-From this definition, "Cafe Paulista" means "pure cafe".
+From this definition, "Cafe Paulista" means "pure coffee".

 A series of cafe buildings

-Many cafes were gathered on the road starting from Totenko in an alley that entered one east of Ningyocho-dori.
+Many cafes were gathered on the road starting from Totenko in an alley that entered one east side of Ningyocho-dori St..

 Nihonbashi Ningyocho New Edition Ningyocho Shopping Street Cooperative Edited (2002)